murmelsson/reactive-web-applications-bernhardt/README.md

 project generated from 2.4.6-template sitting around on laptop, so I first of all copied it into a new standalone project, then got the basic Twitter-stream working (much easier with the right template), then did the necessary copy-pasting into this 2.4.6 branch, and push to repo etc.

+(I cannot remember now which template I used back in January, two months is a long time in coding etc. But it was probably something like "just-play-scala", or maybe the old default "play-scala" before they went n started changing everything to match the name-change to Lightbend... anyway I think "just-play-scala" is still available from Activator UI, and source code is on GitHub: https://github.com/julienrf/just-play-scala#master

-Then noticed how the brave wee soul murmelsson was warbling in this README about how he was going to use only 2.5.0 for this learning project.
+Then after first push to this 2.4.6-branch, noticed how the brave wee soul murmelsson was warbling in this README about how he was going to use only 2.5.0 for this learning project.
 Oops, fix that - fixed.

 --